Ron Rivett

-Ron Rivett is an American entrepreneur.
-He is best known for being founder of Super 8 Motels and My Place hotels.
+Ron Rivett (August 2, 1940 - December 9, 2023) was an American entrepreneur.
+He was best known for being founder of Super 8 Motels and My Place hotels.
 By 1993, Super 8 had 1,000 locations worldwide.
 Super 8 grew to be the largest budget hotel chain in the world.
 In 1993, Rivett sold Super 8 Motels to Hospitality Franchise Systems for $125 million.

 In 2012, he founded My Place Hotels of America, which is known for its brands My Place Hotels and Trend Hotels & Suites.
-Rivett currently serves as the chairman for My Place Hotels of America.
+Rivett served as the chairman for My Place Hotels of America.